 This program is available to all, without regard to race, color, national origin, disability, age, sex, political affiliation, sexual orientation or, in most instances, religion.
 It is also unlawful to retaliate against any person who, or organization that, files a complaint about such discrimination.
-In addition to filing a complaint with local and state agencies that are responsible for resolving discrimination complaints, you may bring a complaint to the attention of the Corporation for National and Community Service.
+In addition to filing a complaint with local and state agencies that are responsible for resolving discrimination complaints, you may bring a complaint to the attention of AmeriCorps, the Agency.
 If you believe that you or others have been discriminated against, or if you want more information, contact:

+Grant Specialist

-Sarah Sadowski, Grants Manager The Governor's Office of Community Service P.O.
-Box 200801 Helena, MT 59620-0801 OR: (406) 444-5547 (voice)
+The Governor's Office of Community Service

+P.O.
+Box 200801

+Helena, MT 59620-0801

+OR: